Title: Effects of carbonated liquid on swallowing dysfunction in dementia with Lewy bodies and Parkinson’s disease dementia

 Is that sample size perfect?

-Even more important to keep in mind is that these demographics could easily represent the “client perspective/background” we often see when it comes to the famous EBP triangle, and something that as clinicians who bring the expertise, now armed with the external research, need to consider when linking all sides. Δ∇
+Even more important to keep in mind is that these demographics could easily represent the “client perspective/background” we often see when it comes to the famous EBP triangle.
+Which is something that as clinicians who bring the expertise, now armed with the external research, need to consider when linking all sides. Δ∇

 - SLP+Radiologist 👩⚕️👨⚕️